 Always up-to-date data thanks to integration of supplier systems

-IDS Connect creates a seamless connection between craftsmen’s software or their ERP system and the suppliers’ online stores.
-This means that article data is always up-to-date in your own system.
+IDS Connect creates a seamless connection between craftsman software or your ERP system and supplier online shops.
+This ensures that product data is always up to date and available in your own system.

 Craftsman software interface